 ① pilots who purchase the stand-alone version, please follow the appropriate transmitter manual to install the receiver and bind the aircraft with the transmitter after receiving F450.

-② ARF version includes the standard version with 8CH transmitter T8FB and the advanced version with 10/12CH transmitter AT9S.
+② ARF version includes the standard version with 8CH transmitter T8FB and the advanced version with 10/12CH transmitter AT9S Pro.

 F450 consists of flight controller system, remote controller system, GPS system, power system, image transmission system.
 This chapter is about the aircraft’s components and the feature of each function.